mirandaday16/mediabias/Meetings/Meeting Notes.md

 **Next steps**:
 - Annotate and analyze sentiment words/sentiment towards entities in captions, and compare to article sentiment/bias (**IN PROGRESS**)
+    - Plan to use MPQA Subjectivity Lexicon for sentiment-word tagging
 - Add secondary media to dataset (photos/videos not at the top of articles) -- how to incorporate?
 - Create list of article **_PAIRS_** which both contain media/captions
 - Add individual IDs to each article for easier data comparison